onefoursix/Cloudera-Impala-JDBC-Example/README.md

-To use the Cloudera Impala JDBC driver in your own maven-based project you can copy the `<dependency>` and `<repository>` elements from this project's pom to your own.
+To use the Cloudera Impala JDBC driver in your own maven-based project you can copy the `<dependency>` and `<repository>` elements from this project's pom to your own instead of manually downloading the JDBC driver jars.